telerik/ajax-docs/controls/treeview/custom-attributes/using-custom-attributes-at-the-client.md

 Access custom attributes on the client side by using first the **get_attributes()** method.
 Then extract the specific attribute with the **getAttribute()** method, passing the attribute name.

+>caution All custom attributes are persisted on the client-side in the node object attributes collection and they are not rendered to the HTML element.
->caution The custom attribute's name should not be an **HTML reserved word**.
+> The custom attribute's name should not be an **HTML reserved word**.
 Please see the [Troubleshooting Custom Attributes]({%slug treeview/troubleshooting/custom-attributes%}) article for more information.
 >